 The immune system, physiological and psychological

 Improvements in mental health come from three underlying levels: the immune system, physiological and psychological.
-The immune system has a rolling on effect from the cytokines to the vagal nerve stimulation, which impacts the regulation of body compartments during rest via the parasympathetic nervous system.
-When this is not functioning properly it results in a heightened stress response which can lead to issues such as gut problems, inflammation, and anxiety/depression.
+The immune system has a rolling on effect from the cytokines to the vagal nerve stimulation.
+Positively impacting the regulation of body compartments during rest via the parasympathetic nervous system.
+When this is not functioning properly it results in a heightened stress response.
+This can lead to issues such as gut problems, inflammation, and anxiety/depression.

 Physiologically, there are improvements in endorphins resulting in a change in neurotransmitters in the HPA axis.
 The HPA axis or hypothalamic-pituitary-adrenal axis is a complex set of direct influences and feedback interactions that can change your thoughts and emotions.
 Exercise releases endorphins and serotonin which lead to improvements in your mood.